rust-unofficial/too-many-lists/src/infinity-stack-allocated.md

 Hmm no that's still some hot garbage.

-The problem is that our list is accidentally(?😉) relying on *variance*.
+The problem is that our list is accidentally(😉) relying on *variance*.
 [Variance is a complicated subject](https://doc.rust-lang.org/nomicon/subtyping.html) but let's look at it in simplified terms here:

 Each list contains a reference to a List with *the exact same type as itself*.
 From the perspective of the inner-most list, that means all lists are using the same lifetime as itself, but this is *objectively* false: each node in the list lives strictly longer than the next one, because they are literally in nested scopes!